cazier/vaxxtraxx/python/README.md

 # Python

 ## Dependencies
  1. [Arrow](https://arrow.readthedocs.io/en/latest/index.html) - Python *does* include a library to manage dates and tiems.
 However, it can be a bit of a headache to work with when manipulating date intervals.

+     - The link above goes to the Arrow documentation.
+That should give you some of the details for how to do things like create an arrow *object* for a particular date.
+     - Further, you can look into some of the other parts of the documentation/API reference to get things like ***shift***ing an Arrow object by specific date spans.

 ## Installation
 ```bash